Core Tools Playbook

 - Process from siloed, one-off, end-of-process, gate-keeping to integrated, continuous, enablement that support rather than impedes lean and agile delivery.

-Seamless compliance, upstream and throughout.
+We need seamless compliance, upstream and throughout.
 As we work with ‘any’ other discipline.

 How